atlarge-research/opencraft-tutorial/README.md

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

+> PRO TIP: You can copy and paste the commands found in this tutorial directly into your terminal.
+No need to type everything by hand.

 Run the installer.
 It will ask where Miniconda should be installed. **Make sure to install Miniconda in `/var/scratch/<USERNAME>/miniconda3`**;
 the home folder does not have sufficient space for large python environments.
 Answer "yes" when asked if the installer should run `conda init`.